 Find out more about home repossession.

-How does a secured loan work?
+How do secured loans work?

 Can you pay off a secured loan early?

 There are often penalties for paying off secured loans early.
-These are generally known as "early repayment charges".
+These are known as "early repayment charges".

 Are you looking for information about loans to consolidate debt?
 Find out about secured and unsecured debt consolidation.